418code/movies-explorer-frontend/README.md

 Steps to run the full app locally:
 1. Install MongoDB (tested with V5) and NodeJS (tested with V16)
+2. Create moviesdb database with movies and users collections using MongoDB Compass
-2. Clone [backend](https://github.com/418code/movies-explorer-api) and [frontend](https://github.com/418code/movies-explorer-frontend) locally and install dependencies with `npm install` in each folder
+3. Clone [backend](https://github.com/418code/movies-explorer-api) and [frontend](https://github.com/418code/movies-explorer-frontend) locally and install dependencies with `npm install` in each folder
-3. Run `npm run dev` in the backend folder and `npm run start` in the frontend folder
+4. Run `npm run dev` in the backend folder and `npm run start` in the frontend folder
-4. Use the app at http://localhost:3001/
+5. Use the app at http://localhost:3001/

 Screenshots: